 10. You Did Not Respond to Requests for Information about Your Claim

 When you have an auto insurance claim, you need to remain actively involved in the process (or you need to hire a lawyer to remain actively involved for you).
-If you do not prove your insurance company with the information it needs to process your claim, this will eventually lead to a claim denial.
+If you do not provide your insurance company with the information it needs to process your claim, this will eventually lead to claim denial.

 11. You Have Not Paid Your Auto Insurance Premiums

 Non-payment of auto insurance premiums is another common justification for claim denials.
 If you seek coverage under your own policy and have not paid your premiums, this might justify a denial, but you may also still have grounds to seek coverage.